bonJoeV/C-STEM-Curriculum/LessonPlans/Exploring_Gods_Creation_Scratch/README.md

 1. **Navigate to the Lesson Plan**: Click on the link for the desired grade level to access the lesson plan.
 2. **Review Materials**: Each lesson plan includes an overview, objectives, materials needed, lesson steps, Catholic integration, assessment methods, and closing prayer.
 3. **Engage with Parent Resources**: At the end of each lesson, there are resources for parents to support their child's learning at home.

 ---

+For an introduction to coding with **Scratch Jr** and **Scratch**, explore our [Overview of Scratch Jr and Scratch](./about_scratch.md).
+This guide covers their unique features, educational benefits, and classroom applications, offering a foundation for engaging students in coding through storytelling, games, and animations.

+---